 "Oh."
-Tracy smiled.
+Tracey smiled.
 "Thank you, my lord, you've no idea how much this means to me."
 She brushed her robes down.
 "What would you like me to do now?"

 "I suspect Hermione and Daphne are going to be buried under work for me this year.
 You will assist the two of them to the best of your abilities.
 Report to Hermione for a briefing on her projects."

 "Yes, my lord."
-And with that, Tracy curtsied low to the ground, turned around and left.
+And with that, Tracey curtsied low to the ground, turned around and left.

 Harry sighed.
-He kinda missed the snarky Tracy from last year who'd call him 'Potter' and get all frustrated when he didn't do what she wanted.
-Maybe he could gradually tease that Tracy back out once she'd gotten used to taking orders from him…
+He kinda missed the snarky Tracey from last year who'd call him 'Potter' and get all frustrated when he didn't do what she wanted.
+Maybe he could gradually tease that Tracey back out once she'd gotten used to taking orders from him…

 Moments later, Daphne stepped into the compartment and shut the door behind her.
 "What was that about?"